MicrosoftDocs/quantum-docs-pr/articles/language/statements.md

 ## Formatting

 Most Q# statements and directives end with a terminating semicolon, `;`.
-Statements and directives such as `for` and `operation` that end with a statement block do not require a terminating semicolon.
+Statements and declarations such as `for` and `operation` that end with a statement block do not require a terminating semicolon.
 Each statement description notes whether the terminating semicolon is required.

-Statements may be broken out across multiple lines.
+Statements, like expressions, declarations, and directives, may be broken out across multiple lines.
-There must be a line-end between statements, so it is not possible to have multiple statements on a single line.
+Having multiple statements on a single line should be avoided.
-Directives and declarations, such as operation declarations, may also span multiple lines.

 ## Statement Blocks